doojin/whisbi-events/README.md

 [![Project Build](https://github.com/doojin/whisbi-events/actions/workflows/test-lint.yml/badge.svg)](https://github.com/doojin/whisbi-events/actions/workflows/test-lint.yml)

+# Foreword

+I need to confess that I spent much more time on this project than I originally planned.
+The reason for this is my desire to show you guys my very best in different areas of software engineering, such as architectural design, programming (both back-end & front-end), testing, code delivery tools etc. In the end it resulted to the pretty big codebase, but I want to ensure you that every peace of this project was crafted very carefully, patiently and with attention to details.
+I hope you will dedicate some of your time to check my work with attention to all details as well :)

 # About the project

 This project is a **Lerna** monorepo written in Typescript (**Express framework** / **React** / **TypeORM**)